push-22/pynetstat/README.md

 pynetstat -exe:adb.exe

-This should display the addresses/ports in use by the adb.exe process (if adb is running)
+This will display the addresses/ports in use by the adb.exe process, if adb is running, else nothing

 pynetstat estab